vegerot/file-line/README.md

 a number and a file exists with the name specified before the colon vim will open this file and take you to the line you wished in the first place.

+Use this setting to disable the temporary flashing crosshairs on the cursor-line/column:

+    let g:file_line_crosshairs=0

 ## License

 This script is licensed with GPLv3.